 You can mix turmeric powder with milk and honey and drink a cup twice a day for 2 - 3 weeks.

-Relevix is a great pain relief cream that helps people dealing with inflammation related ailments and injuries.
+Penetrex is a very popular pain relief cream that helps people dealing with inflammation related ailments and in

 St John's Wort is a plant containing anti-inflammatory properties.
 It helps with pain,